 And it all turns into a fantastic drink!
 It’s salty (hello salted rim!), tangy from the freshly squeezed citrus, slightly sweet from the simple syrup and oh so delicious!

-Next ingredient: Fresh limes + lemon.
-It’s a little bit of work squeezing them but it’s completely worth it.
+Fresh limes + lemons – It’s a little bit of work squeezing them but it’s completely worth it.
 The limes and lemons are so fresh and tart and juicy!

 Want to spice up your margarita game this weekend?
 I have two other easy substitution recipes with this base as a recipe I want to share with you.